ocapmod/ocap-legacy/README.md

 * Clicking on a unit lets you follow them.
 * Server based capture - no mods required for clients.

-## Running OCAP
+## Arma server setup
+1. Put `@ocap` and `@ocap/userconfig` folders into your server's Arma root directory
+1. Put `ocap_exporter_x64.dll` into your server's Arma root directory
+1. Configure the userconfig file
+1. Launch server with `@ocap` enabled

 Capture automatically begins when server becomes populated (see userconfig for settings).
+Capture will stop on mission end.

-To stop capture, call the following (server-side):
+To stop capture manually, call the following (server-side):

 `[] call ocap_fnc_exportData;`